jonandrewdavis/andoodev-godot-web-rtc-p2p/README.md

 - run `yarn`
 - run `yarn start`

-Godot Client:

-- Open Godot (4.5)
-- Import
-- Select `godot-client/project.godot`
-- Set 2 debug instances

 Cloudflare:

 - Fork this repo
 - Create a new worker & point it
 - Once read, update the `SECRET_KEY`
 - See [typescript-websockets-lobby README](typescript-websockets-lobby/README.md)

+### Godot Client:

+- Open Godot (4.5)
+- Import
+- Select `godot-client/project.godot`
+- Set 2 debug instances
+- Play

+Export to itch.io:

+- Create /dist
+- Export HTML5:
+  - make sure to enable extensions (webrtc folder has an extension in it...)
+  - Tell file name to be dist/index.html (helps because its in .gitingore)
+- upload zip or:
+- `butler push dist jonandrewitchio/andoodev-web-rtc-p2p:html5`

 ## Assets and Resources: